Social and Health Psychology Requirements

 Students are expected to present their research on a regular basis.
 These presentations will typically be made in the Brown Bag Seminars.
 As noted earlier, one of these presentations should be during the first two years.

 Students are expected to do well in their coursework, to be involved in research, and to meet deadlines for each requirement (e.g., Second Year Paper, Specialties Paper).
 The progress of each graduate student is reviewed at the end of each academic year by Area faculty.
 Students must obtain a favorable evaluation.
 This annual review provides opportunities for positive feedback about the student's achievements and constructive feedback for improving or accelerating the student's progress.

 The following is an example of a possible course of study that would maintain students in good academic standing and position them to complete their graduate studies in a timely manner.
 Note that students should conduct research and register for appropriate research credits during each semester.
 In some cases, the nature of the student’s research may require spending 5 years toward the Ph.D.
 If so, the work plan below can be modified accordingly to allow two years for the dissertation.
 However, students must advance to candidacy by the end of the third year.

 Fall: First-year lectures, Statistics 501 and 508, one course, plan research and conduct literature review in that area, attend Area Brown Bag Seminars

-Spring: First-year lectures, Statistics 502 and 508, one course, begin research for Second Year Paper, attend Area Brown Bag Seminars
+Spring: Statistics 502 and 508, Seminar on Human Diversity, one course, begin research for Second Year Paper, attend Area Brown Bag Seminars

 Fall: Two courses, continue conducting research, attend Area Brown Bag Seminars